Adaptive Real-Time Multi-Loss Function Optimization Using Dynamic Memory Fusion Framework: A Case Study on Breast Cancer Segmentation: Loss Functions

 The CB-Dice loss is motivated by the need to give more importance to minority classes, often underrepresented in the data.
 In our implementation, we first calculate the class weights by determining the proportion of pixels that belong to each class.
 The intuition behind this is that the higher the proportion of a class in the image, the lower its weight should be avoided by biasing the model towards the majority class.
 These class weights are computed as follows:

 where $P_i$ represents the number of pixels belonging to class $i$, and $P$ is the total number of pixels in the image.
-By subtracting the class ratio from 1, we ensure that classes with fewer pixels receive higher weights, balancing the impact of majority and minority classes on the final loss value.
+By subtracting the class ratio from 1 (Equation 25), we ensure that classes with fewer pixels receive higher weights, balancing the impact of majority and minority classes on the final loss value.
 The core of the CB-Dice loss is computed similarly to the traditional dice score but includes class weights.
-The dice score for each class is computed using the true positives (TP), false positives (FP), and false negatives (FN), as follows:
+The dice score for each class is computed using the TP, FP, and FN, as follows:

 The final CB-Dice score is the weighted sum of the individual dice score:

 The corresponding CB-Dice loss is defined as:

 The CB-Dice loss ensures that the optimization process seeks to maximize the CB-Dice score, thereby improving the segmentation performance across all classes, especially the minority ones.
 This approach leads to a more balanced learning process and helps to mitigate the effects of class imbalance in segmentation tasks.